-- Energy and Emissions Framework, Deakin's strategy to avoid emissions, reduce energyconsumption, replace non-renewable sources and offset unavoidable emissions. - The 7.25 MW Renewable Energy Microgrid at the Waurn Ponds Campus, designed andbuilt in partnership with AusNet Services and Mondo Power. - 14 GWh of renewable electricity procured through the Melbourne Renewable EnergyProject 2 (MREP2) buying group, over the next 10 years. - 100% of all travel related emissions are offset each year. - All carbon offsets are aligned to the SDGs, and 20% are sourced from Australian projects. - Hycel Technology Hub at the Warrnambool Campus, a regional cluster of expertise forresearching, testing, optimising and scaling technologies that use hydrogen.
+- Energy and Emissions Framework, Deakin's strategy to avoid emissions, reduce energy consumption, replace non-renewable sources and offset unavoidable emissions. - The 7.25 MW Renewable Energy Microgrid at the Waurn Ponds Campus, designed and built in partnership with AusNet Services and Mondo Power. - 14 GWh of renewable electricity procured through the Melbourne Renewable Energy Project 2 (MREP2) buying group, over the next 10 years. - 100% of all travel related emissions are offset each year. - All carbon offsets are aligned to the SDGs, and 20% are sourced from Australian projects. - Hycel Technology Hub at the Warrnambool Campus, a regional cluster of expertise for researching, testing, optimising and scaling technologies that use hydrogen.

-- From 2020 to 2025, implement the Built Environment Program, targeting 10,000tonnes of emission reduction via renewable energy, energy efficiency andoptimisation. - Switch the remainder of the University's grid supplied electricity to renewablesources prior to 2025. - Develop and implement a range of low emission technologies and initiatives. - Develop a comprehensive strategy to determine a pathway to full decarbonisation.
+- From 2020 to 2025, implement the Carbon Neutral 2025 (CN2025) Program, targeting 10,000 tonnes of emission reduction via renewable energy, energy efficiency and optimisation. - Switch the remainder of the University's grid supplied electricity to renewable sources prior to 2025. - Obtain carbon neutral certification through the Climate Active Standard in 2025. - Increase the volume of carbon offsets from Australian projects to 50% by 2030. - Develop and implement a range of negative emission technologies and initiatives to abate more carbon than Deakin emits and become carbon negative by 2030.